MicrosoftDocs/azure-aks-docs/articles/aks/validate-valkey-cluster.md

     EOF
     ```

     This python code implements a Locust User class that connects to the Valkey cluster and performs a *set and get* operation.
-You can expand this class to implement more complex operations.
+You can [expand this class to implement more complex operations][writing-a-locustfile].

 3. Build the Docker image and upload it to ACR using the [`az acr build`](/cli/azure/acr#az-acr-build) command.